Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-04-intro-apache-cassandra.markdown

 {% highlight text %}
 spring.data.cassandra.keyspace-name: myks
 {% endhighlight %}
- ... and re-executed "mvn install" !! (because eclipse does update resources files from src/main/resources to target/classes)
+ ... and re-executed "mvn install" !! (because eclipse does NOT update resources files from src/main/resources to target/classes)
 <br/>

 But apparently, another problem comes from a mismatch between client (v2) and server (v3):